KMKfw/kmk_firmware/docs/keys.md

 > can be found in `keycodes.md`.
 It's probably worth a look at the raw source if
 > you're stumped: `kmk/keys.py`.

-This is a bunch of documentation about how physical keypress translate to events (and the lifecycle of said events) in KMK.
+This is a bunch of documentation about how a physical keypress translates to events (and the lifecycle of said events) in KMK.
 It's somewhat technical, but if you're looking to extend your keyboard's functionality with extra code, you'll need at least some of this technical knowledge.